LaunchCodeEducation/lchs/src/chapters/flask-intro/install-flask.rst

 .. admonition:: Note

-   Several of the pages in this chapter include video summaries of the text.
+   Several of the pages in this chapter include video summaries at the bottom of the page.
 The clips are intended to offer support.
 They do NOT serve as a replacement for the reading.

 Create a Project Directory
 --------------------------